LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

-Developing a new client was an opportunity to add all the good features that were "scattered" across different apps, e.g. the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff), themulti-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of the really great [Thunder](https://github.com/thunder-app/thunder) and so on.
+Developing a new client was an opportunity to add all the good features that were "scattered" across different apps, e.g. the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of the really great [Thunder](https://github.com/thunder-app/thunder) and so on.
 This app tries to be configurable enough to make users feel "at home" and choose what they want, while at the same time having a not too cluttered interface.

-In the third place, this app has been a means to dig deeper inside Lemmy's internals and become more humble and patient towards other apps because there are technical difficulties in having to deal with a platform likeLemmy.
+In the third place, this app has been a means to dig deeper inside Lemmy's internals and become more humble and patient towards other apps because there are technical difficulties in having to deal with a platform like Lemmy.

 This project _is_ all about experimenting and learning, so please be patient.